amail/Guideline.js/README.md

 > The parameter 'name' is used when determining what page a guide is residing on.
 I.e. it's important that this value is kept unqiue.
 > The parameter 'options' can be used to specify futher settings for this guide.

+<sub><i>Where options is:</i></sub>

+    {
+        startOnUrl: '/home', // The URL on which the first page resists.
+Default: null
+        skipAsDefault: true   // Whether or not the guide should initialize as 'skipped'.
+Meaning you must actively call the guide.start() method to start it.
+Default: true
+    }

 #### Events

   E.g. ```guide.on('complete', function(sender){ /*handle event*/ });```